 Youth Champion Volunteers offer supervision and encouragement to Youth Volunteers or young people participating in the Duke of Edinburgh volunteering scheme.
 Youth Champion Volunteers support youth volunteers to engage with zoo visitors and make the most out of their volunteering experience.

-Our education programme provides schools with the opportunity to combine their zoo visit with inspiring classroom workshops with the conservation education team and supporting volunteers.
-Volunteers guide school groups from the zoo entrance to the classrooms and help learners understand the workshops, artefacts and education resources.
-Our conservation education team also deliver conservation workshops to schools in the North West.
-Education Volunteers work closely with the education team to provide exciting and informative learning experiences.
+Our education programme provides schools with the opportunity to combine their zoo visit with inspiring classroom workshops.
+Education Volunteers guide school groups from the zoo entrance to our classrooms and help learners understand the workshops, artefacts and education resources.
+Our conservation education team also deliver conservation workshops to schools across the North West.
+Education Volunteers work closely with the team to provide exciting and informative learning experiences for young people.

-We offer volunteers various ways to contribute their skills to Chester Zoo’s work in the comfort of their own homes.
+We offer volunteers a variety of ways to contribute their skills to Chester Zoo’s work in the comfort of their own homes.
 Micro-volunteering activities are usually short-term activities such as writing subtitles for education resources, fact-checking resources or participating in research.
-Some volunteers gain micro-volunteering hours by building new habitats for birds and hedgehogs or monitoring and recording local wildlife.
-Micro volunteering offers a sustainable way for volunteers to contribute to our mission as it reduces the need to travel to the zoo to volunteer.
-We’re looking for volunteers to participate in our latest micro-volunteering opportunity, Chester Zoo’s Hedgehog Watch!
-Visit Hedgehog Watch for more information on how you can take part.
+Some volunteers gain micro-volunteering hours by building new habitats for birds and hedgehogs, or monitoring and recording local wildlife.

-Volunteers work closely with the zoo ranger team to deliver fun and engaging workshops, clubs and playful experiences for children and young people.
-Helping children to understand wildlife through play, craft and educational activities in the zoo, at our nature reserve or woodlands.
+Volunteers work closely with our Zoo Rangers to deliver fun and engaging workshops, clubs and playful experiences for children and young people.
+Let’s work together to help our youngest generations understand wildlife through play, craft and educational activities in the zoo at our beautiful nature reserve, or enchanting woodlands!

 Nature Reserve Volunteers